gmsundar15/personal-website/_posts/2025-01-17-What-and-why.md

 layout: post
 title: What I do & why
 date: 2025-06-21 00:00:00 +0000
-description: A longer introduction about myself for those who have the time
+description: A longer introduction about me for those who have the time.
 tags: life, philosophy
 categories: self
 toc: